 Mark Nicholson is a partner in Gowlings’ Toronto office and leader of the Firm’s Competition Law/Antitrust National Practice Group.

-As a member of the Business Law Group, Mark has gained recognized expertise in Canadian Competition law and in Investment Canada Act matters.
+Mark has gained recognized expertise in Canadian Competition law and in Investment Canada Act matters.

 Mark has extensive experience in all areas of competition law, from obtaining clearances under Canada’s merger review regime, to dealing with criminal and non-criminal matters under the Competition Act.
 Mark regularly interacts with the Canadian Competition Bureau (the quasi-independent government agency that administers the Competition Act) and has made numerous appearances before the Canadian Competition Tribunal in both contested and consent cases.
 Many of these cases required active co-ordination as part of a large multi-national legal team.